sogis/ilivalidator-web-service/README.md

 ### Release management / versioning

 It uses a simple release management and versioning mechanism: Local builds are tagged as `1.0.LOCALBUILD`.
 Builds on Travis or Jenkins will append the build number, e.g. `1.0.48`.
 Major version will be increased after "major" changes.
-From every commit to the repository a docker image will be build and pushed to `hub.docker.com`.
+After every commit to the repository a docker image will be build and pushed to `hub.docker.com`.
 It will be tagged as `latest` and with the build number (`1.0.48`).

 ## Running as Docker Image (SO!GIS)
 See [openshift/README.md](openshift/README.md)